GitbookIO/slate-edit-table/TablePosition.md

 An instance of `TablePosition` represents a position within a table (row and column).
 You can get your current position in a table by using `plugin.utils.getPosition(state)`.

-## `EditTable.TablePosition.create(options: Options, state: State, node: Node) => TablePosition`

-Returns the TablePosition for the given node.
-This is general purpose.
-To get your current position, you can use `plugin.utils.getPosition(state)`.

 ## `position.getWidth() => number`

 Returns the number of columns in the current table.